Results tagged ‘ Milwaukee Brewers ’

 Magician Justin Sight stopped by the Brewers Clubhouse recently, with a few tricks up his sleeve–especially for Carlos Gomez–in this spot from ESPN.

 The Brewers kick off a four-game series tonight at Miller Park against the Miami Marlins and we’ve got a Miami Cubano Sandwich at the Double Clutch.

 Roasted pork, ham and swiss with dijonaise and pickles and as side of homemade chips….delicious!
 This meal is $10.50.

 In addition, the Spaghetti-in-a-Meatball will also be available for $9.50.

-The St. Louis Style Slinger Skillet is the featured menu item at the Double Clutch for the last three games of this homestand.
-It is pretty chilly outside and this St. Louis diner staple will keep you warm throughout the entire game.
+St. Louis Grilled Pork Steak is the featured menu item at the Double Clutch for the first four games of this homestand.

 The Double Clutch is located outside section 215 on the Loge Level at Miller Park.